 Of course, you’ll already be an expert in your chosen field, but taking the time out to think about these processes carefully invariably offers new insights.

 It is during this stage that you will better understand what works, what doesn’t, what needs to change, and what you’ll keep the same.

 Another way to think about this step is to make sure your chosen ERP software works for you, rather than the other way around.
 Process Mapping is essential to making sure the software fits your processes, as opposed to bending your processes to fit the software.

 For guidance on how to carry out a Business Process Review click here.

 Once you have a better understanding of what you want from your ERP software, you’ll need to come up with a reliable selection criteria to help identify your long list of potential partners.

-A good place to start might be ensuring your ERP partner has experience of delivering ERP projects within industries that are similar to your own.
+A good place to start when trying to select an ERP partner is ensuring your partner has experience within your industry.